SimonEnsemble/PorousMaterials.jl/README.md

 #### Molecules/Adsorbates

 Molecule input files are stored in `data/molecules`.
-Each molecule possesses its own directory and contains two files: `point_charges.csv` and `lennard_jones_spheres.csv`.
-Both are `.csv` files of the point charges and Lennard Jones spheres, respectively, comprising the molecule.
+Each molecule possesses its own directory and contains two files: `point_charges.csv` and `lennard_jones_spheres.csv`, comma-separated-value files describing the point charges and Lennard Jones spheres, respectively, comprising the molecule.
 Only rigid molecules are currently supported.
-Units of length are in Angstrom here.
-Charges are in units of electrons.
+Units of length are in Angstrom; units of charges are electrons.

 #### Force field parameters

-Lennard-Jones forcefield parameters are stored in .csv format in `data/forcefields/`.
+Lennard-Jones forcefield parameters are stored in comma-separated-value format in `data/forcefields/`.

 Interaction of an adsorbate with the framework is modeled as pair-wise additive and with Lennard-Jones potentials of the form:

 `V(r) = 4 * epsilon * [ x ^ 12 - x ^ 6 ]`, where `x = sigma / r`

 The Lennard Jones force field input files, e.g. `UFF.csv` contain a list of pure (i.e. X-X, where X is an atom) sigmas and epsilons in units Angstrom and Kelvin, respectively.
-Note that, in the UFF paper, the Lennard Jones potential is written in a different form and thus parameters need to be converted to correspond to the functional form used in `PorousMaterials.jl`.
+Note that, e.g., in the UFF paper, the Lennard Jones potential is written in a different form and thus parameters need to be converted to correspond to the functional form used in `PorousMaterials.jl`.

 #### Atomic masses

 Add fancy pseudo-atoms to `data/atomic_masses.csv`.

+#### Peng-Robinson gas parameters

+Critical temperatures and pressures and acentric factors are stored in `data/PengRobinsonGasProps.csv`.

 ## Installation